sergeLabo/TapOSC/README.md

 ## TapOSC
 #### by Labomedia
-TapOSC is a OSC control surface for smartphone, made with Kivy.
+TapOSC is an Android Application, made with Kivy.

-TapOSC is an Open Source project under GNU GENERAL PUBLIC LICENSE Version 2,
+TapOSC is OSC control surface for smartphone.

-please see LICENSE file for details.
+TapOSC is an Open Source project under GNU GENERAL PUBLIC LICENSE Version 2, please see LICENSE file for details.

 ## Andoid application